 - Those who invest $1.35 million in a new US commercial enterprise receive 6 points.
 Those who invest 1.8 million, 12 points.
 In both cases, investors must be actively involved in the management and operations of the company.

 The RAISE Act would eliminate the possibility of obtaining a US residence permit by way of passive investment, as investors would have to be involved entrepreneurs.
 And even if investors were willing to actively manage their business, they’d still need to find the remaining 24 or 18 points.
-It’s a challenge, but certainly not impossible: Invest 1.8 million, manage it, study English and, if the backlog isn’t reduced and wait-times remain at the current level, you’ll have plenty of time to practice your synchronized swimming routine ahead of the 2024 Olympics.Make sure to follow Investment Migration Insider on your social media of choice:
+It’s a challenge, but certainly not impossible: Invest 1.8 million, manage it, study English and, if the backlog isn’t reduced and wait-times remain at the current level, you’ll have plenty of time to practice your synchronized swimming routine ahead of the 2024 Olympics.Follow Investment Migration Insider on your platform of choice: